-ACU students may earn stipends for research or creative work conducted under the guidance of a faculty mentor as part of a grant from the Office of Undergraduate Research, the Honors College, or the Pursuit program.
-To be eligible for a research stipend, the student must make arrangements with a faculty member, and be listed as a Research Assistant on that faculty member’s grant application.
-See below for specific requirements on these grant opportunities.
+ACU students may earn stipends for research or creative work conducted under the guidance of a faculty mentor as part of a grant from the Office of Undergraduate Research or the Honors College.
+To be eligible for a research stipend, the student must make arrangements with a faculty member and be listed as a Research Assistant on that faculty member’s grant application.
+See below for specific requirements on faculty grant opportunities.

 Cullen Grants are designed to provide summer support for faculty to pursue scholarly research or creative activity.
 Eligible faculty include all full-time faculty except for those in the Physical Sciences and Mathematics.

 Math-Science Grants are designed to provide summer support for faculty to pursue scholarly research or creative activity.
 Eligible faculty include all full-time faculty in the Physical Sciences and Mathematics.